delhoume/Doublewidth/README.md

   - raw_0.zst is output from first strip compressed contents, decompressed length is 512 * 3 = 1536 bytes (you can run infgen on it)
   - double_0.zst is output from first strip of doubled cassini_paris.tif, decompressed length is 1024 * 3 = 3072 (obtained by doubling previous result of doubling)

+You can convert .zst to PNGs if you now the output width and bytes oper pixel using zsttopng(.cpp)

-The challenge is creating a Deflate stream that is a valid concatenation raw_0.zst and raw_0.zst without decompressing it (more then once) or compressing,
+The challenge is creating a Deflate stream that is a valid concatenation raw_0.zst and raw_0.zst without decompressing it (more then once) or compressing.

 Thanks